shamim4s/linux-guide/Ubuntu-Cloud-for-oracle-virtualBox.md

-# How to Customize Run Ubuntu Cloud minimal on VMware or Oracle VirtualBOX.
+# How to Customize Run Ubuntu Cloud minimal on VMware or Oracle VirtualBOX..

 ## Download Ubuntu Cloud new release ```.vmdk``` from